alisaifee/coredis/docs/source/compatibility.rst

 Wait for the synchronous replication of all the write commands sent in the context of the current connection

 - Documentation: `WAIT <https://redis.io/commands/wait>`_
-- .. danger:: :meth:`~coredis.Redis.wait` intentionally raises an :exc:`NotImplemented` error.
+- Implementation: :meth:`~coredis.Redis.wait`

+  .. warning:: Using :meth:`~coredis.Redis.wait` directly is not recommended.
 Use the :meth:`Redis.ensure_replication`  or :meth:`RedisCluster.ensure_replication` context managers to ensure a command is replicated to the number of replicas